Trishmcc/Project-2021/README.md

 * Sepal Lenght and Width:

-df2=df[['sepal_length','sepal_width']] To identify 2 specific columns, i.e sepal lenght and sepal width
+df2=df[['sepal_length','sepal_width']] To identify 2 specific columns, i.e sepal lenght and sepal width.
+The double brackets returns a dataframe object as opposed to a series object[4]

 *Descriptive Statistics*

 * describe() function

-stats=df.describe()   The describe() function summarises the columns of the dataframe.
-It allows the viewing of the mean, count, max, min, percentile, std and so forth[5] Pandas call the describe function using the dot operator and the double brackets allow for multiple columns to be displayed.[6]
+stats=df.describe()   The dataframe.describe() function summarises the columns of the dataframe.
+It allows the viewing of the mean, count, max, min, std and so forth[5]

+Pandas call the describe function using the dot operator and the double square brackets allow for multiple columns to be displayed.[6]

  stats=df[['sepal_length']].describe() This summarises an individual column

 *Grouping*

+* mean by all species

 * The groupby function involves splitting the object, applying a function, and/or combining the results.[7]
-So it searches through multiple categories and groups by a particular value of each category.
-In this case, the data is Split into groups based on the mean of all attributes for each species.[8]
+So it searches through multiple categories and groups by a particular value of each category.[8]
+In this case, the data is Split into groups based on the mean of all attributes for each species.[9]
+This forms a series as one set of brackets are applied i.e [12]

 mean_sl=df.groupby(['species']).mean()

+* Count by all species

+* The pandas toolkit automatically runs the .count() calculation for all remaining columns, i.e species[11]

+* 4 attributes are identified and each species has 50 data points.

+count_species=df.groupby(['species']).count()